Divya-Devendrasingh/test-captcha-solver-1/README.md

 # test-captcha-solver-1

 ## Summary
-This repository implements a single-page application based on the provided brief: Create a captcha solver that handles ?https://github.com/Divya-Devendrasingh/test-captcha-solver-1/blob/main/sample-captcha.png.
-Default to attached sample.
+This repository implements a single-page application based on the provided brief: Create a captcha solver that handles ?url=https://.../image.png.
+Default to attached sample (sample-captcha.png).

-file:///Users/divyadevendrasingh/Downloads/index.html

 ## Setup
 1. Clone the repository.